shimaore/most-couchdb/test/access.coffee.md

         doc.should.have.property '_rev'
         doc.should.have.property 'description', 'world'

+      it 'should test for the document', -> truth = await db.has 'hello'
+        truth.should.eql true

       it 'should delete the document', ->
         doc = await db.get 'hello'
         await db.delete doc

+      it 'should test for the document', -> truth = await db.has 'hello'
+        truth.should.eql false

       it 'should query', ->
         await db.put _id:'hola', name:'bear', nothing: null, kisses: ['dog','cat']